AFLplusplus/AFLplusplus/docs/rpc_statsd.md

 Run `docker-compose up -d`.

 Everything should be now setup, you are now able to run your fuzzers with

 ```
 AFL_STATSD_TAGS_FLAVOR=dogstatsd AFL_STATSD=1 afl-fuzz -M test-fuzzer-1 -i i -o o ./bin/my-application @@
 AFL_STATSD_TAGS_FLAVOR=dogstatsd AFL_STATSD=1 afl-fuzz -S test-fuzzer-2 -i i -o o ./bin/my-application @@
 ...
 ```

+This setup may be modified before use in production environment.
+Depending on your needs: addind passwords, creating volumes for storage, tweaking the metrics gathering to get host metrics (CPU, RAM ...).